s3erios/freebsd/README.md

 Not sure why its done this way, instead of just !(value32 & 0x80000000)

 Delay by 50 microseconds?
-Final read_byte from EFUSE_CTRL, clear out all but the lower 8 bits, set that as the unsigned 8-bit bpuf value.
+Final read\_byte from EFUSE\_CTRL, clear out all but the lower 8 bits, set that as the unsigned 8-bit bpuf value.

 ## Common Commands

 ### Build Kernel and Modules

+Compile the module
 ```
 make buildkernel -j 4 KERNCONF=MYKERNEL NO_CLEAN=1 MODULES_OVERRIDE="rtwn rtwn_pci rtwn_usb"
 make reinstallkernel -j 4 KERNCONF=MYKERNEL MODULES_OVERRIDE="rtwn rtwn_pci rtwn_usb"
 ```

-### Clear the dmesg(8) buffer
+Clear the kernel message buffer
 ```
 sysctl kern.msgbuf_clear=1
 ```

+To simplify this, I just created a script called buildscript.sh in the home directory.

 ## References